giorgiDologov/coordinate-distance/README.md

 # coordinate-distance
-streaming millions of 2byte ints, getting the seeked ones with custom PriorityQueue
+streaming millions of 2byte shorts, getting the seeked ones with custom PriorityQueue

 We have a couple of millions of 2 byte short-s in a binary file, they are 2 dimension coordinates.
 We would like to get the x closest to coordinate (x1,x2), and the 20 farest from (y1,y2) in 2D euclidean space.